markets/awesome-ruby/README.md

 * [gon](https://github.com/gazay/gon) - If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use gon.
 * [Komponent](https://github.com/komposable/komponent) - An opinionated way of organizing front-end code in Rails, based on components.
 * [PluggableJs](https://github.com/peresleguine/pluggable_js) - Page-specific javascript for Rails applications with the ability of passing data from a controller.
+* [render_async](https://github.com/renderedtext/render_async) - Render partials to your views asynchronously and increase load performance of your pages.

 ## Web Crawling